 When you first set up an RSS Campaign, we'll show the last post as a preview example if you haven't added an article in a few days.

-The send time for my RSS Campaign is later than the scheduled time.
+The send time for my RSS Campaign is later than the scheduled time

+It's possible sending delays can happen while our system puts together the campaign, or based on other factors from the recipients mail server.
 This can occur when we've run into an issue with retrieving your feed.
 If the feed is not available on the first try, we will retry sending your campaign for an hour.